Trail Sense

 Starting a fire

 Once you have a site prepared and a sufficient supply of tinder, kindling, and fuel, you are ready to start the fire.
-As you build up the fire, be careful not to smother it by always leaving a section with an open flame exposed.
-Also, avoid adding damp or green wood until your fire is hot and burning fuel.
+As you build up the fire, be careful to always leave a section with open flame exposed so as not to smother it.
+Also, avoid adding damp or green wood until your fire is hot and you have an established bed of coals.

 Here are the steps you can follow to get it going: